2023 Solar Incentives Guide for Liberty, OH - Tax Credits & Rebates

-The term "solar incentives" refers broadly to financial incentives designed to encourage the adoption and use renewable energy by making the installation and use of solar panels more affordable.
-You may qualify for various kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
+Solar incentives mitigate the cost of installing solar panels on your home.
+These financial incentives are designed to encourage more Americans to switch to renewable energy.
+You might qualify for several kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
 Certain incentives come from your specific utility company, county or municipality, some from the state of Ohio and others from the federal government.
 Categories of solar incentives include:

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
+Federal incentives are the type of incentives that you are most likely to have heard of.
 You may have heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.

 The ITC applies to solar panels installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006 for you to claim the credit.
-Initially, the ITC applied to 30% of all installation costs (panels, equipment, accessories and labor), although the total amount has fluctuated over time between 26-30%.
+The solar panels have to have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
+The ITC initially covered 30% of all system costs (panels, equipment, accessories and labor), although the amount has fluctuated slightly over the last few years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the amount you can claim.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-Similar to federal incentives, these may include rebates, tax credits and more.
-Certain incentives are ongoing, while others might only be available for a limited time.
-These incentives may be provided by the Ohio government, or by your county or municipality.
+Some solar incentives may be offered at the local or state level.
+Like with federal incentives, these might include rebates, tax credits and more.
+Some incentives are ongoing, while others may only be available for a limited time.
+They might be offered by the Ohio government, or by your county or municipality.